twmr/gerrit.el/README.md

 * creating buffers that contain details about gerrit topics and gerrit changes (`gerrit-section-topic-info` and `gerrit-section-change-info`).

-The function `gerrit-upload` uses the `transient` package (if `gerrit-use-gitreview-interface` is set to `nil`) and provides the following features in addition to uploading new changes (and new patchsets)
+The function `gerrit-upload` uses the `transient` package and provides the following features in addition to uploading new changes (and new patchsets)

 * specify reviewers
 * set an assignee